-I am Benedikt, working on Germany’s future by building digital products at the digital service.
+I am Benedikt, working on the digitalization of Germany’s government by building digital services at the DigitalService.

-In 2020 I graduated from the information engineering and management master program at the Karlsruher Institute of Technology (KIT) with a love for design thinking, tha solid basis of a product/service management approach, as well as an agile mindset.
+In 2020, I graduated from the information engineering and management master program at the Karlsruhe Institute of Technology (KIT) with a love for design thinking, a solid foundation of a product/service management approach, as well as a realistic digital and data-driven mindset.

 You normally find me contributing to projects at the intersections of technology, humans, and our environment.
-Doing so, I am often the person that mediates between different backgrounds to reach a common goal, enabled by my generalist mentality and a continous learning mindset.
+Doing so, I am normally the person that mediates between different backgrounds to reach a common goal, enabled by my generalist mentality and a continuous learning mindset.

-Graduating high school with a focus on IT, then continuing with a bachelor in global business management, to carry on with a master that embraces the digital information and servitization economy, trained me to always consider various perspectives of an issue.
-A skillset that proofed itself useful in various sectors (automotive, mechanical engineering, consulting, and government) and working engagements.
+Graduating from an IT focused high school, then continuing with a bachelor in global business management, to carry on with a master that embraces the digital information and servitization economy, trained me to always consider various perspectives of an issue.
+A skill set that proofed itself useful in various sectors and working engagements (automotive, mechanical engineering, consulting, and government).

-As I am a strong advocat of the power of teams, that yield from the diverse backgrounds of their members, I thrive to enable and empower others to face challenges together with me.
-You will most likely hear me emphasizing on a thorough team setup, proposing to start by understanding the users needs, asking tons of questions, recommending design sprints, and always reminding everyone to not forget about the synthesis.
-Feel free to reach out if you want to hear more about my design thinking journey or reflect on the state of the digitalization of Germany.
+As I am a strong advocate of the power of teams, that yield from the diverse backgrounds of their members, I thrive to enable and empower others to face challenges together.
+You will most likely hear me emphasizing on a thorough team setup, proposing to start by understanding the users’ needs, asking tons of questions, recommending design sprints, and always reminding everyone to not forget about the synthesis.
+You are welcome to reach out if you want to hear more about my design thinking journey or reflect on the state of the digitalization of Germany.